That's just teen angst … right?

 MYTH: A teen who's acting depressed just needs some tough love.

-Setting strict rules and disciplining aggressively in an attempt to get your kid out of their “weird mood” will most likely make things worse, according to Christine Selby, PhD, licensed psychotherapist and associate professor of psychology at Husson University.
+Many parents may try to set strict rules and discipline their teen aggressively in an attempt to get them out of their “weird mood.”
+Unfortunately, this will most likely make things worse, according to Christine Selby, PhD, licensed psychotherapist and associate professor of psychology at Husson University.

 Your teen may “feel helplessness and hopelessness that they will ever be able to earn back lost privileges due to the nature of depressive thinking,” says Dr. Selby.
 For example, your teen may respond to tough love by thinking, “I’m a terrible person and I will always be a terrible person.
 It will never get better.”